machelhiggins/caribeviz/README.md

 Developement of CaribEViz is on needs basis or bug fixing.

 Ergo currently requires Eclipse RCP Mars and the ancient geotools v14.
 Efforts will be made in the near future to upgrade Ergo (FYI Ergo will soon be moved to [github](https://github.com/ncsa)).
 Bug fixes and improvements made to Ergo source will then be merged and CaribEViz will be updated to the latest geotools.
-In the meantime the development environment (including packages from Maven repositories) and workspace are included here.
+In the meantime the development environment (including packages from defunct Maven repositories) and workspace are included here.
 This is anethema to Eclipse RCP development.
 After cloning this project run the executable com.machelhiggins.SetupCaribEvizWorkspace that will fix workspace classpaths and move the relevant sundry.

 If you want to get running, download any of the install binaries under installs.